3 Summary of Material accounting polices

 iii) Defined benefit plans

 The discount rates used for determining the present value of the obligation under defined benefit plan are based on the market yields on Government Securities as at the Balance Sheet date.
-The company's gratuity scheme is administered by Life Insurance Corporation of India.
+The Company's gratuity scheme is administered by Life Insurance Corporation of India.

 iv) Compensated absences

-The employees can carry-forward a portion of the unutilized accrued compensated absences and utilize in future service periods or receive cash compensation on termination of employment.
-Since the employee has unconditional right to avail the leave, the benefit is classified as a short term employee benefit.
-The company records an obligation for such compensated absences in the period in which the employee renders the services that increase this entitlement.
+an obligation for such compensated absences in the year in which the employee renders the services that increase this entitlement.
 The obligation is measured on the basis of independent actuarial valuation using the projected unit credit method.

 |